Seth Brundle: Degeneration

-After this discovery, Brundle rushes to the computer and discovers that the telepods had merged him and the housefly together at the molecular-genetic level.
-Horrified by this discovery, Brundle shuts himself off from the rest of the world, including Veronica.
+After this discovery, Brundle rushes to the computer and discovers his molecular-genetic fusion with the housefly.
+Horrified, Brundle shuts himself off from the rest of the world, including Veronica.
 Weeks later, Brundle calls Veronica to reconcile, and confides his decaying state with her.

-Brundle demonstrates that he has begun showing fly-like characteristics such as vomiting a corrosive enzyme on his food to be able to digest it and an addiction to sugary foods.
+Brundle begins showing fly-like characteristics such as vomiting a corrosive enzyme on his food to be able to digest it and an addiction to sugary foods.
 In addition, parts of his body such as his hair and ears slowly begin falling off.
 Brundle becomes increasingly overwhelmed by the shock and horror of his mutation and begins finding the humour of his degeneration, including his ability to stick to walls, while still searching for a cure for his condition all the same, eventually sending Ronnie away out of fear that his fly instincts will cause him to hurt her.

-Alone, the mentally ill Brundle then comes to the conclusion that the only way to become human again is to use the telepods to merge with another human.
-When he overhears a conversation between Veronica and Stathis that Veronica is pregnant with Brundle's child, and plans to abort it, he breaks into the clinic Veronica is at and abducts her before she can carry through with her abortion.
+Alone, and becoming more and more mentally deranged, Brundle concludes that the only way to become human again is to use the telepods to merge with another human.
+When he overhears a conversation between Veronica and Stathis that Veronica is pregnant with his child and plans to abort it, he breaks into the clinic Veronica has gone to for the procedure and abducts her before she can have it performed.
 Brundle begs Veronica to keep the child as it is "all that's left of him", while Veronica confesses her fears that the child might be a hybrid as well.
 Brundle takes Veronica back to his warehouse and witnesses Stathis enter the facility with a shotgun.
-Brundle attacks Stathis and dissolves his left hand and right leg with his corrosive enzymes, with only Veronica pleas keeping him from murdering Stathis outright.
+Brundle attacks Stathis and dissolves his left hand and right leg with his corrosive enzymes, with only Veronica’s pleas keeping him from murdering Stathis outright.

 Death

-Brundle reveals his plan to Veronica to use the original two telepods to merge the two of them and their unborn child together in a third telepod that will act as a receiving pod, creating an entity that is more human then he is alone.
-Veronica resists him, and accidentally removes Brundle's jaw in the scuffle, prompting Brundle to shed his rotting flesh and fully transform into a gruesome man-housefly hybrid monster that had been growing underneath his human skin.
-The mute and animalistic Brundlefly traps Veronica inside Telepod 1 and steps inside Telepod 2 to initiate the merge.
+Brundle decides to use the original two telepods to merge himself, Veronica and their unborn child together in a third telepod.
+Veronica resists him, and accidentally removes Brundle's jaw in the scuffle, prompting Brundle to shed his rotting flesh and fully transform into a gruesome, mute human-housefly hybrid that had been growing underneath his human skin.
+He traps Veronica inside Telepod 1 and steps inside Telepod 2 to initiate the merge.

 However, Stathis, still conscious, severs the cables to Telepod 1 with a shotgun to allow Veronica to escape safely.
-Brundlefly attempts to break out of the second telepod, but the procedure completes just before he can exit, and he is fused with broken pieces of the telepod.
-As the Brundlefly-telepod hybrid exits the receiving pod, he moves the shotgun Veronica was holding to his head, pleading for her to put him out of his misery.
-Veronica hesitated at first, but mercifully pulled the trigger, killing Brundle and leaving Veronica devastated.
+Brundlefly attempts to break out of the second telepod, but before he can exit, he is fused with its broken pieces.
+Now a crippled, physically ruined monstrosity, he holds the barrels of the shotgun, which Veronica has picked up, to his head, pleading for her to put him out of his misery.
+Devastated, Veronica hesitates at first and then complies, killing him.